Taiwan celebrates Asia's first same-sex marriages as couples tie knot

 “As a beacon in Asia, I hope Taiwan’s democracy and human rights could have a ripple effect on other countries in Asia,” he added.

-Supporters also celebrated on social media, sharing posts with the rainbow colors of the gay rights movement.
+Supporters also celebrated on social media, sharing posts with rainbow colors.

 Friday’s celebration followed a years-long tussle over marriage equality that culminated in the 2017 declaration by the constitutional court giving same-sex couples the right to marry, and setting a deadline of May 24 for legislation.